Biodiversity and ecosystem services: greenhouse gas removal by forests

 English forests are a large store of carbon and also act as an active carbon ‘sink’, removing CO2, a GHG, from the atmosphere and storing it as carbon in living biomass, leaf litter and forest soil.
 This sequestration of CO2 is an essential ecosystem service.

 National Inventories of human-induced sources and sinks of GHGs are submitted by Parties, including the UK, to the United Nations Framework Convention on Climate Change (UNFCCC) every year.
-This system was set up to meet the reporting obligations of the Convention and is used to report on progress in meeting Kyoto Protocol commitments.
-The Kyoto Protocol, which entered into force in 2005, obliges industrialised countries that have ratified the accord to reduce their emissions of six greenhouse gases, the major contributors being CO2, CH4 and N2O.
+This system was set up to meet the reporting obligations of the Convention and is used to report on progress in meeting the Paris Agreement commitments.
+Under the Paris Agreement, which entered into force in 2016, the UK is required to set emission reduction targets every five years, known as Nationally Determined Contributions (NDCs).
+For its First NDC, the UK has committed to reduce total net greenhouse gas emissions by at least 68% in 2030, compared to 1990 levels.
+This includes all greenhouse gases, with the major contributors being CO2, CH4 and N2O.
 The LULUCF greenhouse gas inventory covers emissions and removals of these three GHGs resulting from direct human-induced land use, land-use change and forestry activities.
+This year indirect N2O emissions from fertilisation and mineralisation are now included in the Forest Land category (and hence this indicator), rather than at the LULUCF total level.
 The LULUCF estimates are compiled for the Department for Energy Security and Net Zero (DESNZ) by the UK Centre for Ecology & Hydrology (UKCEH) and Forest Research.

-The forestry figures in the 1990 to 2022 LULUCF inventory have been revised and therefore the figures presented here are not directly comparable to those in previous publications.
-Changes are due to improvements made to the Forest Research CARBINE model and a full explanation of the (most recent) changes can be found on page 413 of the National Inventory Report.
-Briefly, the reported overall net GHG sink in forest land in England (category 4A, see report) has increased by between 0.12 and 0.17 Mt CO2e (1.4 to 2.6%) across the time series compared to the previous inventory.
+The forestry figures in the 1990 to 2023 LULUCF inventory have been revised and therefore the figures presented here are not directly comparable to those in previous publications.
+Changes are due to improvements made to the Forest Research CARBINE model and a full explanation of the (most recent) changes can be found on page 412 of the National Inventory Report.
+Briefly, the reported overall net GHG sink in forest land in the UK (category 4A, see report) has decreased for the first half of the timeseries by up to -0.03 Mt CO2e (-0.39%) and increased in the latter half of the timeseries up to 0.1 Mt CO2e (1.17%) compared to the previous inventory.

 The changes either are or relate to: